jozillasaurus/YugiohCardList/README.md

 #### MVP

--Built with HTML, CSS, and JavaScript.
+- Built with HTML, CSS, and JavaScript
--Styled using Flexbox or Grid.
+- Styled using Flexbox or Grid
--Find external api.
+- Find external api
--Use Axios to make a request to an external data source and insert some of the retrieved data on to the DOM.
+- Use Axios to make a request to an external data source and insert some of the retrieved data on to the DOM
--Render data on page.
+- Render data on page
--Implement responsive design using media query/breakpoint (mobile).
+- Implement responsive design using media query/breakpoint (mobile)
--Deployed site to a hosting service like Github Pages.
+- Deployed site to a hosting service like Github Pages
--Make commits to GitHub every day.
+- Make commits to GitHub every day
--A README.md file that contains your project worksheet, a link to your live, deployed site, and any necessary installation instructions such as npm i.
+- A README.md file that contains your project worksheet, a link to your live, deployed site, and any necessary installation instructions such as npm i
--Allow user to choose favorites.
+- Allow user to choose favorites

 #### PostMVP

--When clicking on the card it gives you a larger version of the imgage that gives you a more readableresolutionto be able to read the description (some the the descriptions are essay length, that will throw off the flow of the cards organization when displayed on the screen).
+- When clicking on the card it gives you a larger version of the imgage that gives you a more readableresolutionto be able to read the description (some the the descriptions are essay length, that will throw off the flow of the cards organization when displayed on the screen).

 ## Project Schedule